ALL SOULS

 – Quote on a headstone in Mountain View Cemetery

-In many cultures around the world, the days at the end of October and beginning of November are considered an important time for honouring the dead in our lives.
-In our modern, urban, and relatively transient culture, traditional “village” customs have been left behind, though not the human impulses that led to these traditions.
+In our modern, urban, and relatively transient culture, traditional “village” customs have been left behind, though not the human impulses and needs that led to these traditions.

-Held during the last days of October, people are invited to create personal memorials and place them on public shrines.
-Often there is live music, and small fires to gather around.
+Held during the last days of October, we provided public shrines, materials for the creation of personal memorials, and other opportunities for people to write messages, light candles, and speak the names of the dead.
+Often there was live music, and small fires to gather around.

 About All Souls